The Differences Between Residential and Commercial Solar

 The solar industry has a bright future ahead, with a 42% annual growth rate over the past decade.
 As hardware costs decrease and demand rises, solar becomes a more promising energy source.
 In such a competitive industry, it’s essential to maximize your productivity and stay on top.
 If you’re considering offering commercial solar services, you’re already ahead of the game.

 With extra planning and commitment, you can give your clients enhanced energy efficiency and incredible long-term value.
-Commercial solar also boost earnings and savings over time, making the transition well worth it.
+Commercial solar also boosts earnings and savings over time, making the transition well worth it.

 The Solar Panel Installation Process

 Solar installation companies use a bolted racking system for both residential and commercial installations.
 Also called solar mounting, solar racking holds the equipment in place for a smooth, safe installation.
 Solar racking products usually consist of aluminum, a durable and lightweight metal suitable for rooftop projects.
 Racking systems can vary, but some standard components include:

 - Flashing: Panel installation often involves drilling holes in the roof.
 Because the holes can be susceptible to leaks, solar installers insert flashing underneath the shingles to prevent water damage.
 Flashing is typically made with aluminum or another thin metal material.

 - Mounts: Also known as feet, mounts secure the solar panel system to the roof.
 To ensure the rafters can accommodate mounts, solar installers will inspect the underside of the roof during the initial visit.

 - Rails: Solar panels sit on top of these aluminum tracks, which can be installed either vertically or horizontally.
 Rails create a more efficient, appealing setup for solar panels by reducing clutter and providing a clear space for the wiring.